 Saturday May 1, 2004 Day 8

 I woke up to the sound of rain.
 It kept on raining all day, but it was a light rain.
-The Navtex has now canceled the gale warning and now, instead of the strong SE winds, is calling for ENE winds of force 4-5, plus rain.
+The Navtex had now canceled the gale warning and now, instead of the strong SE winds, was calling for ENE winds of force 4-5, plus rain.
 Indeed the wind here has been about 15-20 knots from the ENE.